-Support staff prepare themselves before the children begin to move to assembly.
+Staff prepare themselves before the children begin to move to assembly or dinner time.
 They station themselves along the route to make sure the children walk, have tidy hands and are not talking.
 Reminders to tuck shirts in and straighten clothing should be made.

 Children should keep to the left on stairs and corridors.
-Support staff stand on the right to make this happen.
+Staff stand on the right to make this happen.

 Doors are held open by the first children to allow the others to pass.
 Teachers thread their lines of children so that they can observe all the children in their class.
-They position the well behaved children at the front and the challenging children at the back.